nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 5. Some example commands you can try:
    * **`list`** : lists all tasks
    * **`add`**` Meet mother for dinner ` :
-     adds a task named `Meet mother for dinner` to FlexiTask.
+     adds a task named `Meet mother for dinner` to FlexiTask
    * **`delete`**` 3` : deletes the 3rd task shown in the current list
    * **`exit`** : exits the app
 6. Refer to the [Features](#2-features) section below for details of each command.<br>